 Additionally, at the commitment date, the Company determined that the conversion feature related to the Short-Term Convertible Notes was beneficial to the investors.
 As a result, the Company determined the intrinsic value of the beneficial conversion feature utilizing the fair value of the underlying common stock at the commitment date and the effective conversion price after discounting the Short-Term Convertible Notes for the fair value of the warrants.
 The fair value of the warrants and the intrinsic value of the conversion feature were recorded as a debt discounts to the Short-Term Convertible Notes, and a corresponding increase to additional paid-in capital.
 The debt discounts are amortized over the life of the Short-Term Convertible Notes.
-During the three months ended August 31, 2015, the Company recognized approximately \$1,006,000 as interest expense related to amortization of the debt discounts, and the Short-Term Convertible Notes were not outstanding during the three months ended August 31, 2014.
-The unamortized discounts are fully amortized upon any conversion of the Short-Term Convertible Notes before maturity.
-Activity related to the Short-Term Convertible Notes for the three months ended August 31, 2015, and fiscal year ended May 31, 2015 was as follows:
+During the six-months ended November 30, 2015, the Company recognized approximately \$1,784,000 as interest expense related to amortization of the debt discounts, and the Short-Term Convertible Notes were not outstanding during the six-months ended November 30, 2014.
+The unamortized discounts were fully amortized upon any conversion of the Short-Term Convertible Notes before maturity.